18 of the Best Holiday Marketing Campaigns (And What You Can Learn from Them)

 In recent years, the Elf Yourself app has been updated with new features, such as Augmented Reality (AR) and the ability to print your elf as a seasonal greeting card.
 Users can also share their creations on social media, along with the marketing hashtag #ElfYourself.

-This is an example of how a holiday campaign can be used to grow brand awareness, rather than explicitly aiming to increase conversions or sales.
-By providing something fun and engaging for your users to play with, you can get the word out about your business, without overtly promoting your products or services.
+This is an example of how a holiday campaign can be used to grow brand awareness rather than explicitly aiming to increase conversions or sales.
+By providing something fun and engaging for your users to play with, you can get the word out about your business without overtly promoting your products or services.

-3. ‘The Holiday Odyssey’ by Target
+5. “The Holiday Odyssey” by Target

-Sure, you might not be able to afford to feature NPH in your advertisements, but you can still use your online presence and physical stores in conjunction, to create an all-encompassing campaign that appeals equally to the various segments of your audience.
+Sure, you might not be able to afford to feature NPH in your ads.
+However, you can still use your online presence and physical stores in conjunction to create an all-encompassing campaign that appeals equally to the various segments of your audience.

-4. ‘Nick Offerman’s Yule Log’ by Lagavulin
+6. “Nick Offerman’s Yule Log” by Lagavulin

 Watching a man silently drink whiskey next to a crackling fireplace for 45 minutes might not sound very appealing at first.
 However, if that man is actor and comedian Nick Offerman, you’ve got a viral marketing sensation on your hands.

-That’s what Lagavulin did when it hired Offerman to create a parody of the classic yule log videos that were popular in 2015 (and still are).
+That’s what Lagavulin did when it hired Offerman to create a parody of the “classic” yule log videos that were popular in 2015 (and still are).
 Since then, the original video has been watched over 3 million times.
 Thanks to popular demand, Lagavulin has even put out an extended 10-hour version.

 However, it’s also an eminently shareable clip in its own right.
 It’s fun, attention-grabbing, and actually works quite well as a non-ironic yule log video.
 Considering the minimal resources required to pull this off, it’s a perfect example of how a simple idea can have a huge payoff if it connects with your audience.

 Since then, the company has featured new festive designs every year.
-Somewhat infamously, these cups were a point of controversy in 2015, when a plain red variety was accused of not being ‘Christmassy’ enough.
+Somewhat infamously, these cups were a point of controversy in 2015, when a plain red variety was accused of not being “Christmassy” enough.
 Despite this setback, the reusable red cup design has become iconic, to the point where independent websites have sprung up that feature a countdown to its annual re-release.

 The lesson here is that a stylish and cohesive brand identity can be an extremely powerful tool.
-This campaign also shows that it’s possible to create unique traditions that are tied to your brand, then encourage your audience to look forward to them each year.
+This campaign also shows that it’s possible to create unique traditions tied to your brand, then encourage your audience to look forward to them each year.

-6. ‘#OptOutside’ by REI
+8. “#OptOutside” by REI

-Not only is #OptOutside a terrific example of a company making a statement about the holidays, it’s also perfectly in line with its brand identity.
+Not only is #OptOutside a terrific example of a company making a statement about the holidays, but it’s also perfectly in line with its brand identity.
 After all, REI sells outdoor equipment, so it makes sense to encourage people to participate in outside activities even during the winter.
 This goes to show that you can start a meaningful conversation while also bringing attention to what your business does best.

-7. ‘Misunderstood’ by Apple
+10. “Misunderstood” by Apple

 Whether it’s spending time with family and loved ones or remembering past holidays, the festive season is steeped in sentimentality.
-Many businesses take advantage of this in their campaigns, and perhaps the best example is Apple’s short film ‘Misunderstood.’
+Many businesses take advantage of this in their campaigns, and perhaps the best example is Apple’s short film, Misunderstood.

 The clip shows a young boy appearing to avoid spending time with his family during the holidays.
 However, at the end (spoilers!), it’s revealed that he was actually busy creating a heartwarming montage of family moments the whole time.
 The clip was positively received by many viewers and even went on to win an Emmy.

-8. ‘#NZSecretSanta’ By New Zealand Post
+11. “#NZSecretSanta” By New Zealand Post

 At this point, we’ve already mentioned the benefits of using video marketing to your advantage during the holidays.
-However, we’d be remiss if we didn’t also bring up H&M’s impressive ‘Come Together’ campaign.
+However, we’d be remiss if we didn’t also bring up H&M’s impressive “Come Together” campaign.

-10. ‘Believe’ by Macy’s
+13. “Believe” by Macy’s